top of page

 • During the first 24 hours, the tattoo should be protected by the second skin, applied after your session.
 After this period, you should gently remove it and wash the area with a mild, neutral, or pH-balanced liquid soap, using your clean hands gently.
 Then, dry the area with paper towel (or a super clean cloth towel).

-• Do NOT apply any cream, oil or ointment at this stage.
+• Note: Do NOT apply any cream, oil or ointment in the first 3 days

 • Notes: